Benjaminlw1/Benjamin_Portfolio/README.md

 * Obtain data by web scaping
 * Build pipeline by extract, transform and load data from web scaping
 * Windows power shell for FAST API
-* To run project "./run.sh" in windows shell
+* To run project ".\run.sh" in windows shell

 # Project 3: Python GUI booking staycation system
 * Using tkinter library